Trial in absentia

-Trial in absentia is a criminal proceeding in a court of law in which the person who is subject to it is not physically present at those proceedings. is Latin for "in (the) absence".
-Its meaning varies by jurisdiction and legal system.
+Trial in absentia is a criminal proceeding in a court of law in which the person being tried is not present.
+In absentia is Latin for "in (the) absence".
+Its interpretation varies by jurisdiction and legal system.

 In common law legal systems, the phrase is more than a spatial description.
 In these systems, it suggests a recognition of a violation of a defendant's right to be present in court proceedings in a criminal trial.
 Conviction in a trial in which a defendant is not present to answer the charges is held to be a violation of natural justice.
 Specifically, it violates the second principle of natural justice, audi alteram partem (hear the other party).

-In some civil law legal systems, such as that of Italy, absentia is a recognized and accepted defensive strategy.
+In some civil law legal systems, such as that of Italy, absentia is a recognized and accepted defense strategy.
 Such trials may require the presence of the defendant's lawyer, depending on the country.